Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order other liver enzyme tests, including:
+Your healthcare provider may also order other liver enzyme tests.
+These include:

 Alanine aminotransferase, or ALT